WordPress Database Optimization & Audit: Why WordPress Database Optimization Matters

 Backup Your Database:

-Before you make any changes to your WordPress database, creating a backup is essential.
+Creating a backup is essential before you make any changes to your WordPress database.

 This will ensure you have a copy of your data if anything goes wrong during the audit.